SuperElastix/SimpleElastix/README.md

 - The complete set of SimpleITK image processing algorithms.
 - SuperBuild that automatically compiles and installs SimpleElastix and any dependencies.

-Previously, using elastix and transformix on large datasets would incur a significant overhead from scripting command line invocations and arguments to copying images and transform parameter files across folders.
+Previously, using elastix and transformix on large datasets would incur a significant overhead, from scripting command line invocations and arguments to copying images and transform parameter files across folders.
 With SimpleElastix this complexity is easier to manage and more memory and disk I/O efficient.

 Let's look at some code.
 Say you need to compare the volume, mean intensity and standard deviation of (possibly multiple) anatomical structures across a population of images using an atlas segmentation.
 This is accomplished using the following lines of Python code: